 Of course, there are other factors apart from carat weight which will determine a diamond’s value.
 These factors are known, along with ‘carat’, as the 4Cs and include ‘cut’, ‘colour’, and ‘clarity’.
 Depending on who is purchasing the diamond, each individual purchaser will decide which of the 4Cs is the most important to them.
 If size has the leading edge, then certainly carat weight will take prominence.

 The larger the diamond, the rarer it is.
 Therefore, as the carat size of a diamond increases, the price of the diamond will increase at a higher rate.
 In its rough state, less than one in one million stones are of a large enough size to produce a polished 1 carat diamond.
 This means that not only will a value be placed on a diamond because of its size, but the larger it is the higher the price of each carat.
-For example:-

 DIAMOND SIZE CHART (CARAT)